Chadtech/Himesama/readme.md

 The development of Himesama was made with the intent for it to resemble React as closely as possible.
 The primary exception, and the chief motivation to develop Himesama, was to build a React-like UI library in which UI components were sensitive to something other than their own internal state or props.

-Himesama, in short, is React with a universal state that any Himesama compnoent will refresh from.
+Himesama, in short, is React with a universal state that any Himesama compnoent can refresh from (should it need to).

 # Why Himesama?